Dental Crowns: 5 Types, Procedure & Cost

 Dental Crown Procedure Explained

-Crowns can be completed in one visit or two, depending on the type of crown you’re getting and the technology that’s available in your dentist’s office.
+Dental crowns can be completed in one visit or two, depending on the type of crown you’re getting and the technology that’s available in your dentist’s office.
 Most will be a traditional two-step process.

 One of the reasons why there are so many different dental crown types is because some of them provide better advantages for unique scenarios.
 As such, they’re made and fitted differently.